Query governance

 Executed at a fixed time every day.

-DAS recommends that you focus on Optimizable SQL.
-You can use the table below to tag SQL statements as Optimization Not Required to continuously reduce the number of Optimizable SQL statements.
-The following SQL tags support manual tagging by users.
+Focus on Optimizable SQL.
+Use the tags below to mark SQL statements as Optimization Not Required and reduce the number of Optimizable SQL statements.
+The following tags support manual tagging.

 ID